Meatloaf (Family-Style or Mini Loaves)

 This post may contain affiliate links.
 Read my full disclosure policy.

 This is a very good, very simple meatloaf recipe, and it’s a real stick-to-your-ribber.
-You can make it as one big family-style loaf or as mini loaves for individual servings.
-Just keep in mind that the family-style loaf takes longer to cook, about 75 minutes, while the mini loaves bake in just 40 minutes, making them more doable on a weeknight.
-I recommend cooking meatloaf on a baking sheet rather than in a loaf pan, as it allows for better heat circulation and more surface area for browning.
-Using a baking sheet also allows any excess fat to drain away, resulting in a healthier finished dish.
+You can make one big family-style loaf or smaller individual loaves.
+Just keep in mind, the family-style loaf takes about 75 minutes to cook, while mini loaves are ready in 40, making them more weeknight-friendly.
+I recommend baking meatloaf on a baking sheet instead of a loaf pan.
+It allows for better browning and lets excess fat drain away for a leaner result.

-The glaze on this meatloaf is the standard ketchup topping; for a variation, try the BBQ-style glaze that is used in my popular turkey meatloaf recipe.
-Leftovers make excellent meatloaf sandwiches.
+The glaze is the classic ketchup topping.
+For a twist, try the BBQ-style glaze that is used in my popular turkey meatloaf recipe.
+Serve with mashed potatoes for a comforting meal, and enjoy leftovers as delicious meatloaf sandwiches.

 What You’ll Need To Make Meatloaf